Bæjarins Beztu Pylsur: History

+By May 2022, a hot dog cost 600 krónur (€4,2), increasing to 880 krónur (€6.0) in 2026.

 Visitors

 A number of celebrity patrons have visited the stand.
 In 2004, Former US president Bill Clinton ordered a hot dog with nothing but mustard.
 At the time it was considered an odd request, so much so that it is still referenced.

 Other famous visitors include Metallica frontman James Hetfield, actor Charlie Sheen, and reality star Kim Kardashian.
 The main stand also appeared in the first season of Anthony Bourdain's travel program No Reservations.
 South Korean idols Go Won and Olivia Hye from the girl group Loona have visited the shop.

 Author and YouTube personality John Green reviewed the stand in an episode of his podcast The Anthropocene Reviewed, as well as the book adaptation, having visited in 2008.